 - Once the page comes in view, tap Virus & threat protection thereafter Scan options on the subsequent page.

-- Now select Full Scan radio button then hit Scan now.
+- Now select the Full Scan radio button then hit Scan now.

 - The scanning process will start automatically, wait until it detects and removes malicious files from the system.